Bunty I Love You

-The show was selected to on air on Hum Europe from 13 November 2016 at 9pm and is also streaming on ZEE5.

 Plot

-Dania is a young girl married at 17 to a much older man Patel.
+Dania is a young girl married at 17 to the much older Patel.
 Patel dies 12 years later but not before leaving half of his property to Dania.
-Dania dreams of living a free life until she hits a mobile phone snatcher, Bunty, who is much younger than her.
+She dreams of living a free life until she hits a mobile phone snatcher, Bunty, who is much younger than her.
 She takes him to the hospital, spends a lot of money on his treatment, and falls for him.
-She wants him to love her so they can marry and live happily.
-Dania hints that she loves Bunty, but he doesn't realise it yet.
+She is desperate for him to love her so they can marry and live happily.

-Bunty doesn't realise that Dania loves him, so he keeps flirting with other girls.
+Dania drops hints to Bunty that she loves him, but he doesn't realise it yet and keeps flirting with other girls.
 He falls for Mehwish, his best friend's sister.
 They both start planning their marriage.
-Bunty takes Dania to Mehwish's house when Dania finds out that Mehwish is not interested in Bunty but in the money.
+Bunty takes Dania to Mehwish's house where Dania finds out that Mehwish is not interested in Bunty but in the money.
 She buys Bunty from Mehwish and gives proof to Bunty.

 Bunty falls for Beenish, who teaches him English although she is younger than him.
 They both start dating until one day, Dania finds out.
 Dania sends cops to Beenish's house, so Bunty runs from there.
 That night Dania asks Bunty what he was doing at Beenish's home; he again lies, not knowing that Dania knows the truth.

-Dania always gives Bunty clues about her love, but he doesn't get them.
+Dania always gives Bunty clues about her love, but he doesn't understand them.
 He goes to the beach, where he meets a girl named Sehrish.
 Bunty proposes to her, but she declines.
 Sehrish tells Bunty that he loves Dania but does not know it yet.
 Sehrish tells Bunty to go and propose to Dania instead.

 Bunty goes home and proposes to Dania.
 Dania does not believe him and thinks he is joking.
 Dania asks Bunty if he can drink poison for her.
-Bunty agrees and consumes poison.
+Bunty agrees and consumes the poison.
 Shocked, Dania keeps repeating "Bunty I Love You" till he dies of poisoning, leaving Dania alone again.